 Pittsburgh isn't just the perfect summer getaway, it's also the perfect winter retreat.

-With a mix of indoor and outdoor options, those looking to relax and explore will enjoy the city of three rivers any time of the year, even when those iconic rivers are frozen.
-Check out some ideas to plan your perfect trip below:
+With a mix of indoor and outdoor options, those looking to relax and explore will enjoy the city any time of the year, even when its iconic rivers are frozen.
+Check out some ideas to plan your perfect winter trip below:

-While Pittsburgh is the destination for foodies all year (just look at the Zagat rating), winter in Pittsburgh is a special treat with a number of seasonal culinary delights.
-Between seasonal events and indoor spaces that feature diverse options, foodies of every variety will obsess over the impressive possibilities.
+While Pittsburgh is the destination for foodies all year, winter in Pittsburgh is a special treat.
+Between seasonal events and indoor spaces that feature diverse options, foodies will obsess over the impressive possibilities.

 For the whole family: Go on an exhilarating indoor journey in the Rangos Omnimax Theater at the Carnegie Science Center.
-Opening this winter is the National Parks Adventure, a film celebrating the 100th anniversary of the U.S. National Parks Service.
+Opening this winter is the Backyard Wilderness 3D, a film celebrating biodiversity, environmental science, ecosystems, and the life cycle.

 Pittsburgh's unique environment makes for interesting outdoor winter activities for adventurers of any age and skill level.
 Whether you're looking for casual sightseeing or intense wintery fun, there's a perfect fit for you.

 For some winter fun closer to the city, check out Boyce Park, a scenic park that offers ski, snowboard, and snow tubing slopes.

 Venture Outdoors offers a number of diverse outdoor events with both family friendly options and adults centered programming.
 Work with snowshoes, enjoy wine or soup samples after a hike, explore Pittsburgh under the stars, or work with GPS systems for Geocaching fun.

 Make unforgettable memories ice skating in a picturesque ice rink.
 Visit the Schenley Park Ice Rink surrounded by nature in Oakland.

 For the Arts Admirer: